Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 Your pregnant dog should receive an antioxidant source once a week.
 Many dog food companies will not even consider adding Vitamin C since dogs already produce some in their own body, and some of the other vitamins are extremely low.

-Sure the diet may contain an adequate percentage of protein.
+Sure, the diet may contain an adequate percentage of protein.
 Not all protein is equal, however.
-Do you think that 100 grams of eggs is equal to 100 grams of even a high-quality vegetable protein source?
-They never are.
-If the diet contains even 5 or 10% of its high protein level in a protein that is hard to digest, the dog food companies can still sell the diet as “high protein”.
+Do you think that 100 grams of eggs is equal to 100 grams of an even high-quality vegetable protein source?
+It never is.
+If the diet contains even 5 or 10% of its high protein level in a protein that is hard to digest, the dog food companies can still sell the diet as “high protein.”
 It is high protein, for a cow.

 Is a commercial diet going to cause your puppies to die?
 No, not at all.
 Many pregnant dogs have to survive on a commercial ration.
 If you have a small litter size, weak puppies, and excessive puppy mortality, however, you might suspect what is causing it.